doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Learned about feature reduction and its use in data visualization today.
 Also started with decision tree .

 **Thoughts** : Another disappointing day.
 Need to focus some more.

+# 100 Days Of Code - Log

+### Day 60: July 24, 2020

+**Today's Progress**: Learned about Decision tree and it's fundamentals.
+Made a decision tree classifier from scratch using the CART algorithm.

+**Thoughts** : Such a basic method that has been taught to us a very early age is now being used for such complex tasks; Data science is really fun.